lelloc/doc-admin/content/introduction.rst

 .. note::

-   The installation of OTRS is displayed in a separate `Installation Guide <http://doc.otrs.com/doc/manual/installation/7.0/en/>`__.
+   The installation of OTRS is explained in a separate `Installation Guide <https://doc.otrs.com/doc/manual/installation/7.0/en/>`__.
 To install OTRS or upgrade OTRS from a previous version, follow the steps describe there.

 After the installation of OTRS is finished, you can login to the system with user ``root@localhost`` and using the generated password.